mafaldaramoa/mafaldaramoa.github.io/_pages/cv.md

 Education
 ======
 * Integrated MSc in Physics Engineering, University of Minho, 2021
-* Ph.D in Informatics, University of Minho, 2026 (expected)
+* PhD in Informatics, University of Minho, 2026 (expected)

 Projects
 ======